Tanana, Alaska: History

-Prior to arrival of colonizers in early 1860, the point of land at the confluence of the Tanana and Yukon Rivers (Nuchalawoyyet, spelled differently in historic accounts) was a traditional meeting and trading place used by members of several indigenous groups.
+Prior to arrival of settlers in early 1860, the point of land at the confluence of the Tanana and Yukon Rivers (Nuchalawoyyet, spelled differently in historic accounts) was a traditional meeting and trading place used by members of several indigenous groups.
 There were as many as five different Athabascan languages spoken in the area in 1868 when the French-Canadian François Xavier Mercier established the first fur trading-post in the area.
 Noukelakayet Station, later known as Fort Adams, was located on the north bank of the Yukon, about 15 miles downstream from the mouth of the Tanana River.

 Subsequently, an Anglican mission and several other trading posts were established nearby.
 In 1898 the U.S. Army, under the leadership of Capt.
 P.H.
 Ray, founded Ft.
 Gibbon at the present location of Tanana.
 Ft.
 Gibbon's purpose was to oversee shipping and trading, maintain civil order, and install and take care of telegraph lines connecting to Nome and to Tanana Crossing, on the way to Valdez.
 All other Euro-American activities in the area near the Tanana-Yukon confluence moved upriver to accommodate Ft.
 Gibbon and the increased steamboat traffic caused by gold seekers.
 St. James Church moved to the present site of Tanana to serve the Euro-American population, and the Mission of Our Savior was constructed at the bottom of a hill opposite the confluence.
 The mission site became a center of activity for indigenous people in the area.
 Ft.
 Gibbon closed in 1923, but the town and mission remained.